 The author highlights how the main problems with the king-jack offsuit hand are the fact that it’s offsuit, meaning that you don’t have an opportunity for a flush, and that it’s not as good as a connector hand.
 This means that it often loses to statistically stronger hands, like ace-king, ace-jack, and king-queen.

 This hand is undoubtedly one of the most deceptive, as it’s not bad, but it’s not great either.
-The fact that it is offsuit as opposed to suited also further limits your options.
+The fact that it is offsuit, as opposed to suited, also further limits your options.
 As the author recommends, it could offer some opportunity postflop, but if it goes down to a 3-bet, it’s safest to just fold.

 4. Suited Connectors

+As is often the case in poker, the key to a winning suited connectors poker strategy is knowing when to quit.
 If things aren’t looking good on the flop, just fold.
 Suited connectors are decent, but they aren’t hands that you should automatically play through if the flop doesn’t work out.

 5. Medium- or Low-Value Pairs

 A pair of aces, kings, or queens is one thing, but once you start going further down, whether you should play medium- (pair of 10s to a pair of 6s) and low-value pairs (pair of 5s to a pair of 2s) starts to become increasingly questionable.
+That doesn’t stop them from being some of the most overplayed hands in poker tournaments and cash games, but you should know better.

-Similar to suited connectors, people often fixate on the idea of getting three or four of a kind, or a full house or two pair.
+Similar to suited connectors, people often fixate on the idea of getting three or four of a kind, or a full house, or two pair.
 Some lower-skilled players are even happy to ride a pair of 10s all the way to the end of the game despite how quickly they drop off in value.